• Skip to primary navigation

 Printing out a kinship report from your ancestry app places the list of relatives in order by relating to the heritage scrapbook recipients.
 You can even number the report to correspond to the pages so that the reader can see what relationship that person has with the people in the photo.
 For example, Number 6 was my mother's photo, so wherever she was, I added a number 6 above or below the pictures so my kids would know the person.

-Now I was ready to number each person about what it said on my Kinship report.
+Now, I was ready to number each person about what it said on my Kinship report.

-How to number the kinship report list?
+How do you number the kinship report list?

 To make it easier for each reader to figure out their relationship with the people in the photo, we added numbers next to each picture to reference them in the kinship report by adding the number near the person's name.